Catherine McKinnon

 Catherine McKinnon (born May 14, 1944) is a Canadian actress and folk/pop singer.

 Early life and education

 Born in Saint John, New Brunswick, McKinnon began as a child performer, making her debut radio broadcast at age eight and her television appearance at age 12.
-She subsequently studied music at Mount St. Vincent College in Halifax.
+She subsequently studied music at Mount Saint Vincent University in Halifax.

 Career

 In the 1960s she was a regular on CBC radio and television, including the Halifax based CBC television program Singalong Jubilee.
 In 1964, she popularized the song "Farewell to Nova Scotia" when she used it as the theme song for the Singalong Jubilee.

 McKinnon's first and biggest selling album, Voice of an Angel, was a collection of folk material, but she has also recorded ballads, torch songs, and songs by notable pop songwriters such as Leonard Cohen, Joni Mitchell, Gordon Lightfoot and Buffy Sainte-Marie.
 She has also been a stage actress, appearing in Canadian productions of Turvey, The Wizard of Oz, and My Fair Lady.